 Do you remember those great stories out of the Old Testament of the Holy Bible?

-Stories like when Abraham trusted that God would take care of his need when he was about to sacrifice his son and at the last second God provided a lamb thus saving his son.
+Stories like when Abraham trusted that God would take care of his needs when he was about to sacrifice his son, and at the last second God provided a lamb thus saving his son.

-Of course, the story of Noah and his century-plus long work in building an Ark in accordance to the plans that God had given him is another.
-Through the opposition of the crowd, Noah bucked the world trend and continued to build the Ark that would save his family and animals from the great flood that was to come.
+Of course, the story of Noah and his century plus-long work in building an ark in accordance to the plans that God had given him.
+Through the opposition of the crowd, Noah bucked the world trend and continued to build the ark that would save his family and animals from the great flood that wa to come.